aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-personal.md

 web3.eth.personal.newAccount(password, [callback])
 ```

-Creates a new account. **Never call this function over a unsecured Websocket or HTTP provider, as your password will be send in plain text!**
+Creates a new account. **Never call this function over an unsecured WebSocket or HTTP provider, as your password will be sent in plain text!**

 <h3>Parameters</h3>